eric-czech/data-engineer-challenge/README.md

 Note that the sign or value of the sentiment no longer matters -- the result above includes only the count of the number of occurrences each sentiment type for a specific artist pair.

-Given these frequencies, we ask that you determine which 10 artist pairs are *least* like the others based on all 3 statistics.
+Given these frequencies, we ask that you determine which 10 artist pairs (of differing gender) are *least* like the others based on all 3 statistics.
 For example, if we were to ignore neutral sentiment for now and just consider positive and negative sentiment, then this is how the different artist pairings relate to one another:

 (each dot corresponds to a single artist pair)

 <img width="600" height="400" src="https://dl.dropboxusercontent.com/u/65158725/data-challenge-scatter-plot.png"/>

-*Note*: The _user.name_ field is irrelevant for this question
+*Notes*:

 1. There is no "right" answer to this question so feel free to take any approach you want!
-2. We don't care about pairings of same sex artists (e.g. _Garth Brooks_ and _Sam Smith_)
 2. The _user.name_ field is irrelevant for this question

 Apache Pig